 Hours: 8 am to 4 pm Sunday to Friday.
 The park is opened until 8 pm on the Saturdays and Sundays that the night light up is on…

-Light up: the light up will be on Saturday and Sunday nights only from Saturday January 22nd to Sunday February 20th.
+Light up: the light up will be on Saturday and Sunday nights only from Saturday January 27th to public holiday February 12th.
 From dusk to 8 pm.

 The icicles are very hard to get to by public transport, but some say it’s worth the effort.
 You need to get a train to Seibu Chichibu station and then take three buses.
 First you take a bus for the Ogana City office.
 From there you transfer to a bus terminus “Ogana shako”.
 You transfer there to a bus for Sakamoto.
 All in all it takes over an hour and you have to be careful about the bus times as they are very infrequent.
 It is highly recommended that you use a tour bus or come by car.

-If you are driving, in theory, you could visit all three icicles in the one day.
+If you are driving, in theory, you could visit all three icicles in the one day, but it would be impossible to see the light up for all three in the one night!
 The parking for the icicles are off route 299, down a country road from Ryutou shrine.
 They used to charge for parking, 500 yen a day, but currently there is no mention of parking fees.